The Hero Visits

 "Kehma, you were pretty relaxed even when the hero was here…"

-I averted my eyes from Rokuko's remark and remembered—right, I need to give Niku a new name.
+I averted my eyes from Rokuko's remark and remembered.
+Right, I need to give Niku a new name.

 "Niku.
 About your name."

-"I-I want to keep it as is.
-I-I'll become a proper Niku, so…"
+"I-I want to keep it as it is.
+I-I'll become a fine Niku, so…"

 When I mentioned "name," Niku trembled like a puppy whose precious blanket was about to be taken away.